Sonnenscheinbaerchi/muffins/readme.md

 ### IE10 "snap" Mode

 muffins included a small snippet of code to fix the IE10 "Snap" Mode.
-More informations you can get a href="http://timkadlec.com/2012/10/ie10-snap-mode-and-responsive-design/"` here.
+More informations you can get [here](http://timkadlec.com/2012/10/ie10-snap-mode-and-responsive-design/).

 ---------------------------------------------------